Google Product Categories: Here’s Why You Should Care

 Learn all about how to better structure your campaigns for maximum discoverability by reading the following post.

-But first, let’s take a closer look at what Google product categories are, and why you should spend more time optimizing your product’s information.
+But first, let’s take a closer look at what Google Shopping Product Categories are, and why you should spend more time optimizing your product’s information.

 What is a Google Product Category?

 A Google Product Category helps you categorize an item into a specific set of products, which leads to having people easily find your products.
 It also helps Google to identify the correct category in your shopping feed, to which your products belong to.

-The information in your product category attribute within your feed is critical to the performance of your Shopping campaigns.
+The information in your Google Shopping Product Category attribute within your feed is critical to the performance of your Shopping campaigns.
 Although [google_product_category] is an optional field, if you leave it blank, the data will be automatically populated based on other factors like your GTIN and/or product title.

 It’s always best to check that the information is correct, or you could have problems.
 This is why you need to submit a complete product data feed using the most appropriate category for each of your items to the Merchant Center.
 Otherwise, you leave the decision up to Google’s algorithm.